 “This book provides important insight and context to help understand the very challenging set of issues that face immigrant women in Canada who are victims of spousal abuse.
 The book starts with a concise discussion and analysis of the issues, and then offers a rich and moving set of narratives about 15 individual cases.
 Each case is unique, but similar themes run through all of them.
 These women face intersectional issues of discrimination and disadvantage based on gender, race, class, immigration status and lack of English language proficiency.
 They also face significant social, familial and cultural challenges in even recognizing that they are in an abusive relationship and need help.
-The legal system often offers a siloed approach, with the potential for in family, criminal, domestic violence and child protection courts.
+The legal system often offers a siloed approach, with the potential for proceedings in family, criminal, domestic violence and child protection courts.
 These victims and their children need legal and social service professionals who are aware of the complexity and potential inconsistency of justice system responses to these cases, and can also understand the human context and challenges that these women face.

 Domestic Violence in Immigrant Communities: Case Studies provides a unique and very timely set of materials that will be especially useful for students in social work, law, policing and immigration & settlement studies.
 While the individual stories are disturbing, students will be inspired when they learn about the intervention and supports that can help improve the lives of these women and their children.”

 – Prof. Nicholas Bala, Faculty of Law, Queen’s University

 “A timely book in the wake of COVID-19 and the mounting pandemic shadow of gender-based violence, both locally and globally.
 The authors utilize a multidisciplinary and critical lens to situate narratives of racialized immigrant women at the crossroads of theory, law, and professional settings.
 Each chapter takes the reader through a reflective journey with the underlying intention of disturbing a chain of systems that sustain and perpetuate gender oppression. “